 The Hillside festival is very proud of our Living Roof atop the permanent Main Stage on Guelph Lake Island.
 The green roof replaces green space lost in the building of the main stage and, in the long run, it improves air quality, helps reduce water going into the storm sewers, and provides insulation value year-round.
 Concrete, pavement, and ordinary roofs reflect heat into the atmosphere, adding to pollution and humidity.
 Plants and trees, by contrast, filter heat and absorb air pollution through their leaves.
 They add oxygen to the atmosphere.
 Benefits don’t stop there, however: vegetables can be grown on them, and they can become habitats for birds and butterflies.
 Green roofs help brighten spaces and increase a building's longevity and usefulness.

 Hillside is all about people power.
-We try to do our part in reducing our emissions, so instead of golf carts, we use trikes to transport items from one place on the island to another.
-A trike is bike with a storage compartment pushed along by some of our great volunteers.
+We try to do our part in reducing our emissions, so when possible we use cargo trikes instead of golf carts to transport items from one place on the island to another.

 In an effort to reduce our carbon footprint, we encourage you to ride your bike to the festival or to take the shuttle bus.
+We have a bicycle parking lot right on the island (bring a lock!), and organized bike rides are available through our partnership with Guelph Off Road Bicycling Association.
 Every year, over 500 people ride their bikes to the festival--that's about 10% of our patrons.
 We would like to increase that to 20% over the next five years.
 And thousands of people take the shuttle bus.
-We rent buses from a local company, the cost of which is subsidized by the sale of parking passes to festival-goers who drive in.
-Where's the shuttle bus stop?
+We rent buses from a local company, the cost of which is subsidized by the sale of parking passes to festivalgoers who drive in.
 The Downtown Shuttle Bus stop is at St. George's Square at the corner of Wyndham and Quebec Streets.
 The schedule is here: http://hillsidefestival.ca/pages/getting-to-hillside The bus stop at the festival is in the Transportation Hub.
 You can take buses to and fro all day and night.
 Be careful not to leave anything behind on the bus; we cannot assume responsibility for lost, damaged, or stolen items.